 Food and restaurants come in all different price categories.
 It really depends if you are coming for a romantic getaway, a solo adventure of having a family to cater for.
 You can find pretty much any sort of food you want in Abu Dhabi, it’s up to you how upmarket you want to go and how much you can spend.

-The most practical dining options for most tourists is around hotels and malls where you can get a huge variety of cuisines and price points from basic takeaway dishes in a food court to fine dining.
+The practical dining options for most tourists is around hotels and malls where you can get a huge variety of cuisines and price points from basic takeaway dishes in a food court to fine dining.
 Quite centrally, you can try Al Wadha Mall, off-island around Yas Mall and Yas Marina.

 For something more upmarket, look for the areas around Eastern Mangroves or the area known as Bab Al Bahr, overlooking the Grand Mosque.